 B vitamins are a family of eight water-soluble vitamins that are essential for the body’s various metabolic processes.
 Seafood, eggs, dairy products, nuts, whole grains, and legumes are packed with them.

-Vitamin C helps form red blood cells and collagen, boosts the immune system and keeps the body healthy.
+Vitamin C helps form red blood cells and collagen, boosts the immune systems and keeps the body healthy.
 Citrus fruits such as orange, lime, kiwi, and vegetables such as broccoli, capsicum, and spinach are rich sources of vitamin C.

 Vitamin D is produced by the body as a response to sunlight.
 It helps absorb minerals like calcium to build strong teeth and bones.
 Apart from some quality time under the sun, salmon, egg yolk, mushroom, and fortified milk are some of the best sources of vitamin D.